angular/angular/aio/content/guide/forms.md

 * Provide visual feedback using special CSS classes that track the state of the controls.
 * Display validation errors to users and enable/disable form controls.
 * Share information across HTML elements using template reference variables.

-You can run the <live-example></live-example> in Stackblitz and download the code from there.

 {@a template-driven}